 Our Goal: A Safe Learning Environment for Every Student

-About 50 million students attend 100,000 public schools in the United States, and the Security Industry Association is dedicated to working to enhance the safety and security of those facilities.
+The Security Industry Association is dedicated to working to enhance the safety and security of public schools in the United States.
 SIA co-founded the Partner Alliance for Safer Schools (PASS), worked with lawmakers to support the Congressional School Safety Caucus and advocates for legislative and regulatory measures that will help to provide students with safe environments in which to learn, where security technology is a vital component.

 SIA supports increased federal assistance to schools struggling with the cost of meeting security needs, the adoption of successful state school security assistance programs and initiatives and nationwide use of best practices for school security.